 In other words, don’t just log in once a month to schedule out all your posts.
 Social media channels are communities.
 You need to pay attention to who’s engaging with your content and engage back—respond to comments, like, share and comment on their posts, run live streams, post polls and real-time questions to spark discussions, and repost others’ content.

 Don’t let anyone tell you that Instagram is the most visual social media platform.
 They all are!
 If you want to stand out in a person’s feed, you need to accompany your posts with attractive visuals—photos, illustrations, text turned into art.
-Content creation tools like Canva have templates and features that allow you to quickly create visuals that look professional, have your logo on them, and are consistent with your brand.
+Content creation tools like Freepik and Canva have templates and features that allow you to quickly create visuals that look professional, have your logo on them, and are consistent with your brand.

 Social media is a crowded place, so if you want to gain traction with your audience, you need to post great content regularly.
 The secret to doing this?
 The three Rs: